Do You Know Your SOC’s Vulnerabilities? 5 Critical Points to Consider

 The majority of security analysts spend their days sitting in front of a console, watching an endless stream of alerts stream across it.
 It’s a difficult job—it is nearly impossible to do it well, and it’s frustrating to be tasked with “trying to find something important” rather than “working to detect malicious activities.”
 In this, the event-focused model, security analysts waste a great deal of time, are seldom effective, and rarely contribute to the core mission of the SOC.

-In contrast, in a situation-focused security operations program, analysts rely on intelligent and advanced tools like the Respond Analyst, which present them with fully scoped and vetted incidents.
+In contrast, in a situation-focused security operations program, analysts rely on intelligent and advanced security operations center tools like the Respond Analyst, which present them with fully scoped and vetted incidents.
 Their time is spent conducting deep investigations of these incidents, and their likelihood of detecting true malicious activity is much higher.